 Dreaming in Hindi by Katherine Russell Rich

-In my quest to read some travel books, I picked up this book a few days back.
+In my quest to read some travel books, I picked up this book Dreaming in Hindi a few days back.
 I expected it to be an interesting account of someone trying to learn a new language, living in the native country of the language, which in this case was Hindi and India.
 But after reading the book, I am totally lost on why did Rich write this book?
-Why the most emphasized part of the book publicity is the fact that she had cancer, which she had recovered from before she landed in India and the fact is that she lost her job in US and took it up as an outcome of that?
+Why is the most emphasized part of the book publicity is the fact that she had cancer?
+Which she had recovered from before she landed in India.
+And the fact is that she lost her job in the US and took it up as an outcome of that?
 Why did she choose Hindi and India?

-The book is a memoir of author, who spent a year in Udaipur in Rajasthan, living with various Indian families there, interacting primarily with western students like her.
-How did she end up in Udaipur, what school she went to, how did she approach the whole thing, how did she choose the school and a lot of other basic things have been left unanswered in the book.
+The book Dreaming in Hindi is a memoir of the author, who spent a year in Udaipur in Rajasthan.
+Living with various Indian families there, interacting primarily with western students like her.
+How did she end up in Udaipur, what school she went to, how did she approach the whole thing?
+How did she choose the school and a lot of other basic things have been left unanswered in the book.

 Now if you are interested in the technicalities of learning a second language as an adult, there are quite a few references in the book that you can use.
-She has mentioned quite a few people, mostly in US, who are doing research in this space.
-There is brief about the research that they are doing though to get into the details, you will have to get in touch with those people only.
-There is research reference also for language used by deaf people around the world and how there are many languages they use as the people with speech.
+She has mentioned quite a few people, mostly in the US, who are doing research in this space.
+There is brief about the research that they are doing.
+Though to get into the details, you will have to get in touch with those people only.
+There is research reference also for the language used by deaf people around the world.
+And how there are many languages they use as the people with speech.

-The writing style is quite irritating as the author keeps jumping from one place to another, one time to another, talks about characters without introducing them, randomly starts talking about some conversation she had at some point in time with someone.
-Sometime I felt as if the book was written in some order and then all the sentences were put in a box and jumbled and out came the book.
-There is no purpose in the book, I could not make out what the author wants to convey to the readers.
-I am not sure how much Hindi she learnt in one year as she never mentions that, but am not sure if her real purpose was to learn Hindi only; at least it does not come out that way in the book.
+The writing style is quite irritating as the author keeps jumping from one place to another, one time to another.
+Talks about characters without introducing them.
+Randomly starts talking about some conversation she had at some point in time with someone.
+Sometimes I felt as if the book was written in some order.
+And then all the sentences were put in a box and jumbled and out came the book.
+There is no purpose in the book.
+I could not make out what the author wants to convey to the readers.
+I am not sure how much Hindi she learned in one year as she never mentions that.
+But am not sure if her real purpose was to learn Hindi only; at least it does not come out that way in the book.
 Everything is mentioned randomly and haphazardly.
 It is quite a confusing book to read.

-I am amazed at the positive responses she has got at the back cover of the book from some leading authors.
-Is it one of those books who are sold only on the strengths of the PR machinery that they use…?
+I am amazed at the positive responses she has got on the back cover of the book Dreaming in Hindi from some leading authors.
+Is it one of those books which are sold only on the strengths of the PR machinery that they use…?